lemon24/linesieve/README.rst

 Apache Ant output
 ~~~~~~~~~~~~~~~~~

-Finally, let's look at why linesieve was born in the first place
+Let's look at why `linesieve` was born in the first place
 – cleaning up Apache Ant output.

 We'll use Ant's own test output as an example,